KiranS22/kiranSundal/README.md

 I faced challenges while locating and including all the necessary files to run Leafletjs without encountering errors in the console.
 Additionally, debugging issues arose when utilizing free API services, as there were limitations on the number of requests that could be made to the server.

 **What I would improve?**
-Given the chance to improve my Gazeteer project, I would implement the following enhancements:
+Given the chance to improve my Gazetteer project, I would implement the following enhancements:

 - Incorporate an overlay at the bottom of the page to display images of the selected country.
 - Add markers for airports in each country for improved user navigation.
 - Revise the color scheme to create a more cohesive and uniform design.

-### Portfolio Project #2: Company Directory
+## Portfolio Project #2: Company Directory

 The second portfolio project, "Company Directory," demanded a more comprehensive approach as it necessitated the creation of a user requirements document.
 The project could only progress once the document was approved, which then triggered the release of SQL to develop a "mobile-first" application for maintaining a company personnel database using MySQL.